sdonohoo/forecasting/internal_docs/tsperf_rules.md

 [Batch AI](https://azure.microsoft.com/services/batch-ai/) is an Azure product which enables the training of machine learning models in parallel on a cluster of VMs.
 In the context of TSPerf, it can be used in two ways:

 - Train models and generate forecasts for multiple time series in parallel.
 For example, in retail sales forecasting benchmarks, it could be used to train/score models for multiple products concurrently.
 - For benchmark implementations where an ensemble of forecasts is generated, Batch AI can be used to parallelize the training of these models.
+Batch AI can also be used for tuning hyperparameters.

 Note that it is **not** permissible to use Batch AI to parallelize the generation forecasts across test folds.
 In order to be realistic, test predictions must be made sequentially for each test fold.

 To make a submission that utilizes Batch AI, complete points 0 to 4 as in the *Standalone VM* section, and then complete the following steps:

 1. Create your model training and scoring script(s) to be run on the Batch AI cluster.
-These script(s) can be in any language and must include all code necessary to train your models and maeke predictions on the test periods.
+These script(s) can be in any language and must include all code necessary to train your models and make predictions on the test periods.
 You may have multiple scripts (one for each model in an ensemble for example) to be executed on separate nodes of the cluster.
 Alternatively, you may create a single script which can run differently on separate nodes based on the value of a script parameter.
 Each execution of these scripts will be a single Batch AI job to be run on a single node.
 If the output of the model(s) is non-deterministic (if it varies based on weight initialization for example), the script must accept the seed value as a parameter.

 2. Create a job execution script named `execute_jobs.*`.
 This script performs several functions: